francescobraicovich/simple-rl-worlds/README.md

 ## Contributing

 Contributions to this project are welcome.
 Please refer to the documentation and existing code structure for guidance.
 (Further details on contributing can be added here or in a separate `CONTRIBUTING.md` file).

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details (assuming a LICENSE file will be added).